ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 #####`vhost_name`

 Enables name-based virtual hosting.
-If no IP is passed to the virtual host but the vhost is assigned a port, then the vhost name will be 'vhost_name:port'.
-If the virtual host has no assigned IP or port, the vhost name will be set to the title of the resource.
+If no IP is passed to the virtual host, but the vhost is assigned a port, then the vhost name is 'vhost_name:port'.
+If the virtual host has no assigned IP or port, the vhost name is set to the title of the resource.
 Defaults to '*'.

 #####`virtual_docroot`

 Sets up a virtual host with a wildcard alias subdomain mapped to a directory with the same name.
 For example, 'http://example.com' would map to '/var/www/example.com'.
 Defaults to 'false'.

 ```puppet
     apache::vhost { 'subdomain.loc':